la2050/archive/_projects/2014/i-am-makerspace-empowering-creators-in-disadvantaged-communities.md

     - East LA
     - 'Boyle Heights, Downtown LA'
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Concentration of manufacturing activity in LA
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - Number of high-growth startups
+    - Venture capital investment
+    - >-
+      Recruiting and retention rates at local higher education institutions (Dream Metric)
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
+    - >-
+      Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric)
   impact_metrics: >-
     Boyle Heights and its surrounding communities are struggling and falling further behind in most of the above metrics including unemployment, crime,